Farama-Foundation/Minigrid/README.md

 The agent has to open a locked door.
 This environment can be solved without relying on language.

+### Unlock pickup environment

+Registed configurations:
+- `MiniGrid-UnlockPickup-v0`

+The agent has to pick up a box which is placed in another room, behind a locked door.
+This environment can be solved without relying on language.

 ### Blocked unlock pickup environment

 Registed configurations: